Selamawit-Alemu/fraud_detection_project/docs/report_on_eda.md

 - **Code Structure & Reproducibility**
   - Implemented in a clean Jupyter Notebook, with well-documented sections for each step.
-  - Raw data stored in `data/raw/`, processed outputs in `data/processed/`.
+  - Raw data stored in data/
 ### Progress and Completed Work

 #### Completed Milestones